-For the year ended December 31,
+For t Do the year end ecember 31, ed

 2015 2014 2013

-Current \$ (165) \$ 329 \$ 115
+Current

 Deferred 2,093 (1,372) 61

-Total income tax expense (benefit) \$ 1,928 \$ (1,043) \$ 176
+Total income tax expense (benefit) \$1,928 \$(1,043) \$176

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of the assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets and liabilities are presented net by tax jurisdiction and are included within other assets and other liabilities in the consolidated balance sheets, respectively.
 As of December 31, 2015 and 2014, the TRS' U.S. tax jurisdiction was in a net deferred tax liability position.
 The TRS' are not currently subject to tax in any foreign tax jurisdictions.